zama-ai/tfhe-rs/mockups/tfhe-hpu-mockup/Readme.md

 > Generate accurate performances estimation and tracing capabilities to help the development/optimization of HPU firmware

 ### Mockup structure
-Without hardware support `tfhe-hpu-backend` fallback to a simulation FFI interface (i.e. `ffi-sim`).
-This interface bind to IPC channel and forward the FFI call over IPC with a simple Cmd/Payload message and Request/Ack protocol.
-The Mockup bind to those IPC and answer to request like the real hardware.
+Without hardware support `tfhe-hpu-backend` falls back to a simulation FFI interface (i.e. `ffi-sim`).
+This interface binds to a IPC channel and forwards the FFI call over IPC with a simple Cmd/Payload message and Request/Ack protocol.
+The Mockup binds to those IPC and answer to request like the real hardware.

-On his side, the mockup answer to backend IPC request and simulate the hardware behavior.
+On his side, the mockup answer to backend IPC request and simulates the hardware behavior.
 The internal structure of the mockup is organized around modules to emulate the hardware behavior.
 It contains the following modules:
 * `hbm`: Emulate HBM memory (only from a behavioral point of view).
 It enables to allocate/release chunk of memory.
 Those chunk could be read/write through the IPC with the same Sync mechanisms as the real hardware.
 * `isc`: This module implements the `instruction_scheduler` behavior.
 It contains the performance model of the HPU.
-It reorders the DOp in a same manner as the RTL module and emulate HPU's processing element availability with a simple cost model.
+It reorders the DOp in a same manner as the RTL module and emulates HPU's processing element availability with a simple cost model.
  + `pe`: Processing element cost model.
 Parameters are loaded from `.ron` file
  + `pool`: Emulate the behavior of the instruction_scheduler pool used to store the state of the in-flight instructions
  + `scheduler`: Used query in the `pool` and dispatch req to Processing-Element.